 Read books and blogs, listen to podcasts, follow thought leaders on LinkedIn and attend webinars to familiarise yourself with all the latest trends and industry jargon and to stay up-to-speed on different selling techniques.
 Once you do this, identify relevant online courses and set aside some time to get certifications that you can leverage when you’re in the hiring process with a company.

 It’ll reflect well on you if you’ve shown that despite a potential shortfall of relevant experience, you’re willing to put the time in to improve and grow.
-Should you be interested in finding out more about the value of upskilling and how to do it, we've written a blog po.
-If you’re interested in some free online courses, we’ve got some great resources, free online courses included, that you also might find useful.
+Should you be interested in finding out more about the value of upskilling and how to do it, we've written a blog post on it which you can check out.
+If you’re interested in some free online courses, we’ve put together some free online courses that you also might find useful.

 Grow your network 🌐

 Last but certainly not least, is to grow your network.
-One of the tenets of a successful career, particularly in sales is to network vociferously.
+A cornerstone of a successful career, particularly in sales is to network vociferously.
 As the saying goes; it’s not what you know, it’s who you know.
 As you leave college, you might feel like it’s hard to grow your network outside the people in your course or the people you’ve worked with in part-time jobs or internships.

 If you’re looking to get into sales but don’t know anyone in the field, start by attending industry events or careers fairs (virtual if necessary) or reach out to people on LinkedIn who are in roles you’d like to get into and seek advice.
 Ask them about how they got into the job they’re currently in, what the day-to-day of the role looks like and any other questions you might have.
 Here are some top tips on how you can grow your network as a graduate.